-If your plan has a deductible, you begin in this stage after you end the Deductible Stage (if your plan has a deductible).
+If your plan has a deductible, you begin in this stage after you end the Deductible Stage.

 If your plan does not have a deductible, you begin in this stage when you fill your first prescription of the year.

 During this stage, we pay our share of the cost of your drugs and you pay your share of the cost.